-Scott L. Nelson is an attorney at the Public Citizen Litigation Group in Washington, D.C., where he has practiced since August 2001.
-Until its dissolution at the end of 2000, Scott was a partner in the Washington, D.C. law firm Miller, Cassidy, Larroca & Lewin, L.L.P. (“MCLL”), where he practiced law beginning in 1986.
-Scott was a member of MCLL’s management committee from 1999 to 2000.
+Scott L. Nelson is of counsel to Public Citizen Litigation Group, where he practiced full-time from August 2001 to August 2023.
+Until its dissolution at the end of 2000, Scott was a partner in the Washington, DC, law firm Miller, Cassidy, Larroca & Lewin, LLP, where he practiced law from 1986 to 2021.

 Scott received his undergraduate education at Harvard University, graduating magna cum laude in 1981 and earning election to Phi Beta Kappa.
 He went on to attend Harvard Law School, and was elected President of the Harvard Law Review in 1983.
 He received his law degree magna cum laude in 1984.
 Immediately upon graduating from law school, Scott served as a law clerk to the Honorable Byron R. White, Associate Justice of the Supreme Court of the United States, from 1984 to 1986.
-He joined MCLL in the fall of 1986, and became a partner in the firm in 1991.